UNDERGRADUATE STUDIES

 The Danish Cancer Society (Copenhagen)

 In 2000, I learned that the Danish Cancer Society, a highly influential organisation with 300,000 members, was searching for a scientific director to lead the Institute of Cancer Biology.
-This prestigious institution had a significant place in Denmark, making the opportunity to work for it highly sought after.
-Despite the fierce competition, I decided to apply for the position, not just as a career move, but as a personal commitment to the fight against cancer, showing my determination and unwavering passion for the cause.
+This prestigious institution had a significant place in Denmark, making the opportunity to work for them highly sought after.
+Despite the fierce competition, I decided to apply for the position, not just as a career move but as a deep personal commitment to the fight against cancer, a cause that has touched many of us.

-In 2001, I was offered the position and decided to change my work towards translational research.
-The Cancer Society, a patient organisation, recognised the need to foster collaboration between basic and clinical researchers.
-This was crucial in implementing translational research, which applies knowledge of basic biology and clinical trials to develop techniques and tools that address unmet medical needs.
+In 2001, I was offered the position and decided to focus on translational cancer research as the Cancer Society, a patient-centered organisation, recognised the need to foster collaboration between basic and clinical researchers.

-In 2003, Teresa Cabezon, a respected colleague in Biochemistry at the University of Chile, who had worked at GSK in Brussels at the Department of Research and Development since 1978, joined our group in Copenhagen.
-She had experience with cancer vaccines and contributed significantly to developing the recombinant Hepatitis B vaccine.
+Early in 2003, Teresa Cabezon, a respected colleague in Biochemistry at the University of Chile, who had worked at GSK in Brussels at the Department of Research and Development since 1978, joined the team.
+She had contributed significantly to developing the recombinant Hepatitis B vaccine and was eager to join the team.
 Teresa’s professional journey took her from Brussels to Copenhagen, and it was in these vibrant cities that we decided to intertwine our lives (Fig.12).

-The journey benefited from the fact that in 2007, I started Molecular Oncology with the support of FEBS (Fig.15).
-The journal publishes a wide range of articles, including those on basic, translational, and clinical cancer research, as well as policy articles that delve into emerging cancer research concepts in diagnosis, prevention, and care.
-Furthermore, it recognised the growing importance of science policy activities in cancer.
+In 2007, I launched Molecular Oncology with the invaluable support of FEBS (Fig.15).
+The journal has been a platform for a diverse array of articles, covering basic, translational, and clinical cancer research, as well as science policy articles that explore emerging cancer research concepts in diagnosis, prevention, and care.
+It has also been instrumental in recognizing the growing importance of science policy activities in cancer.
 The initial support from Ian Mowbray and Jose Moreira was crucial and greatly appreciated in establishing the journal.

 SCIENCE POLICY ACTIVITIES IN BASIC AND TRANSLATIONAL RESEARCH